Russia fires 122 missiles and 36 drones in what Ukraine calls the biggest aerial barrage of the war

 Ukrainian President Volodymyr Zelenskyy said the Kremlin’s forces used a wide variety of weapons, including ballistic and cruise missiles.

-“Today, Russia used nearly every type of weapon in its arsenal,” Zelenskyy said on social media platform X, formerly Twitter.
+“Today, Russia used nearly every type of weapon in its arsenal,” Zelenskyy said on X.

 Ukrainian Air Force spokesman Yurii Ihnat said Russia “apparently launched everything they have,” except for submarine-launched Kalibr missiles, in the attack.